AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 In earlier versions of Learning Manager, any Custom Role with permission to create learning plans could scope the learning plan for all types of user groups and Learning Objects.

-The&nbsp;scope setting used to be disabled when learning plan access was granted, which gave the user access to All Catalogs and All User Groups by default.
+The scope setting used to be disabled when learning plan access was granted, which gave the user access to All Catalogs and All User Groups by default.

 All learning plans created by an Admin, by default, are applicable to all users.
 Users can also be assigned any Learning Object.
 On the other hand, users with Custom Roles have access to full scopes, for example, all catalogs, Learning Objects, or User Groups.
 This meant that admins were unable to create Custom Roles as expected that allowed access to Learning Plans for users with limited scope.